Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 If you’re shopping for the best vacuum cleaner, you’ve probably come across central vacuum models.
 Unlike portable vacuum cleaners, a central vacuum unit requires the installation of plastic pipes throughout your home.
 In addition, you need to install central vacuum inlets that attach to a portable, lightweight hose.
+A central vacuum unit, or centralized vacuum, is built into the structure of a home, like an oven or built-in microwave.

 As you may assume, the initial cost of the central vacuum installation is relatively high, but is it worth it?
 In addition, how does a leading central vacuum system work?
 For answers to these questions, keep reading.